 - 1. To be accepted into the Interior Design Certificate program, you must have a minimum 2.0 grade-point average from high school.
 If you are transferring in from another college or university, you must have a 2.0 grade-point average.
 If you have been out of high school for more than 10 years, you may be accepted into this major based on a personal interview with the Program Director.
 Prospective students must submit a color board.
 Criteria for color boards are available from the Admissions office.

-Students who meet the admission requirements are admitted on a space-available basis. - Students who meet the admission requirements are admitted on a space-available basis. - 2.
+Students who meet the admission requirements are admitted on a space-available basis. - 2.
 Applications must be submitted to the Admissions office no later than September 1st for fall semester, December 1st for winter semester, and May 1st for summer session. - 3.
 You must maintain a 2.0 GPA in all your ID course work to continue in this program.